Day One of public impeachment hearings puts pressure on moderate Dems

 As the hearing wrapped up, the panel voted 13-9, along party lines, to table a Republican motion to subpoena the whistleblower -- signaling that not many minds had been swayed.

-And, a GOP source close to the House Intelligence Committee told Fox News late Wednesday that Republicans have full confidence in counsel Steve Castor, and he will continue to lead the questioning in the next round of public impeachment hearings.
+A GOP source close to the House Intelligence Committee told Fox News late Wednesday that Republicans have full confidence in counsel Steve Castor, and he will continue to lead the questioning in the next round of public impeachment hearings.
 GOP members were pleased with his questioning today, the source said.

 Career diplomat William Taylor, the charge d’affaires in Kiev, offered testimony that Trump was overheard asking on the phone about "the investigations" of Democrats that he wanted Ukraine to pursue.
 Republicans pointed out that Taylor's comment was unverifiable hearsay, several layers deep.